Insurance Read Time: 4 min

 Step #3: Ask What Is Needed

-It's likely this is your first time facing such devastation, meaning you may not know what the insurance company needs from you.
-Don't be afraid to request clarification on what they require in order to process your claim, and ask what you can expect the next steps to look like.
+This is likely your first time facing such devastation, meaning you may not know what the insurance company needs from you.
+Don’t be afraid to request clarification on what they require in order to process your claim, and ask what you can expect the next steps to look like.

-Living in an area that's prone to wildfires means you should be well prepared for possible damage to occur.
-Review your current coverage to make sure you're adequately protected should the worst happen.
-And if it comes time to file a claim, follow these steps to receive your payout in a timely and efficient manner.
+We encourage those living in an area that’s prone to wildfires to be well-prepared for possible damage to occur.
+Review your coverage to ensure you’re adequately protected should the worst happen.
+And if it comes time to file a claim, follow these steps to receive your payout promptly and efficiently.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG, LLC, is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.